WBEA

 WBEA (101.7 FM, "101-7 THE BEACH") is a Mainstream Top 40 radio station licensed to Southold, New York and serving eastern Long Island.
-The station is licensed to LRS Radio, LLC, which is owned by WEHM on-air talent Lauren Stone (68.8%) and her father Roger W. Stone (31.2%), the Chairman/CEO of Kapstone Paper & Packaging Company in Northbrook, Illinois.
+The station is licensed to LRS Radio, LLC, which is owned by WEHM on-air talent Lauren Stone (68.8%) and her father Roger W. Stone (31.2%), the chairman/CEO of Kapstone Paper & Packaging Company in Northbrook, Illinois.
 Its transmitter is located in East Quogue, New York.

-The station broadcasts from studios in Water Mill, New York shared by WBAZ and WEHM/WEHN.
+The station broadcasts from studios in Water Mill, New York shared by WBAZ, WEHM and WEHN.